shaguargeffon/Cube/README.md

 # Learn Cube and Test your reaction time about CFOP
 It is implemented using PyQt5 library

+# How to clone the repository from GitHub
+Install git on Windows
+Create one folder locally, open the git bash, run the command : git clone https://github.com/shaguargeffon/Cube.git

+# How to get the latest version of the Software
+Open the git bash, run the command : git pull
+Don't edit any .py file, or the pull will be failed.
+Pictures folder can be extended/modified

 # How to install
 install python with the version 3.9 or 3.10 (mandatory) install PyQt5 pip package using the command : pip install PyQt5  (in cmd mode)